spacecatpixel/lokidocs/RunServiceNodeAsService.md

 7. Reload systemd manager configuration:
 `sudo systemctl daemon-reload`

 8. Stop the Loki daemon if it's running (see [NOTE](RunServiceNodeAsService.md#note)).
-Here you have to go to the *screen* session where you're running lokid and type:
+Here you have to go into the *screen* session where you are running lokid and type:
 `exit` + ENTER

 9. Start lokid.service: